web3x3/metis-sdk/crates/chain/README.md

 ...
 ```

-# Example
+## Example

-so, how to build an node with the `NodeBuilder`? here is an example.
+Here is an example for how to build an node with the `NodeBuilder`.

 ```rust
 pub fn get_test_node_config() -> NodeConfig<ChainSpec> {